maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 **Figure 17: Contour lines with labels added.**

 ## 4 Applying thresholds to a raster file
-As final step of this Tutorial, we will learn how to apply thresholds to raster files using the elevattion data as an example.
+As final step of this Tutorial, we will learn how to apply thresholds to raster files using the elevation data as an example.
 We will use the raster calculator tool to accomplish this.
-Thresholds can for example be used to define all areas located above or below a certain value.
+Thresholds are used to define all areas located above or below a certain value.
 In our example these will be elevation heights, however, in theory thresholds can be set for any raster file.

 ![Figure 18: Opening the “raster calculator”.](Fig18_Tut7.png)

+**Figure 18: Opening the “raster calculator”.**

 we will now learn two approaches for setting thresholds.
 We will first